drhsqlite/pikchr/doc/userman.md

   C1: circle with .w at 2cm right of B1.e
 ~~~~~

-Normally at "`at`" clause will set the center of an object.
-But if
+Normally an "`at`" clause will set the center of an object, but if
-you add a "`with`" prefix you can specify to use any other boundary
+you add a "`with`" prefix you can specify any other anchor
 point of the object to be the reference for positioning.
 The Pikchr
 script above is saying "make the C1.w point be 2 cm right of B1.e".
 And we have: